The fundamental localization phases in quasiperiodic systems: A unified framework and exact results: Conclusion and outlook

 \acknowledgments

-This work was supported by National Key Research and Development Program of China (Grants No.~2021YFA1400900, No.~2022YFA1405800 and No.~2020YFA0713300), the National Natural Science Foundation of China (Grants No.~12425401, No.~12261160368 and No.~12401208), the Innovation Program for Quantum Science and Technology (Grant No.~2021ZD0302000), the Shanghai Municipal Science and Technology Major Project (Grant No.~2019SHZDZX01), the Natural Science Foundation of Jiangsu Province (Grants No. BK20241431), and by Nankai Zhide Foundation.
+This work was supported by National Key Research and Development Program of China (No.~2021YFA1400900, No.~2022YFA1405800 and No.~2020YFA0713300), the National Natural Science Foundation of China (No.~12425401, No.~12261160368, No.~12401208, No.~12531006 and No.~12526201), the Innovation Program for Quantum Science and Technology (No.~2021ZD0302000), the Shanghai Municipal Science and Technology Major Project (No.~2019SHZDZX01), the Natural Science Foundation of Jiangsu Province (No. BK20241431), the Nankai Zhide Foundation, and by the Fundamental Research Funds for the Central Universities (Grant No. 100-63253099).